ayubali/javainterviewprogramwithsolution/project_and_code_guidelines.md

 ### 2.1.3 Don't use finalizers

-_We don't use finalizers.
-There are no guarantees as to when a finalizer will be called, or even that it will be called at all.
+_Don't use finalizers.
+There are no guarantees as to when a finalizer will be called, or even that it will be called at all._

 ### 2.1.4 Fully qualify imports